wallacebrf/synology_snmp/README.md

 ### Configuration "synology_snmp.sh"

 1. Open the ```synology_snmp.sh``` file in a text editor.
-2. the script contains the following configuration variables
+2. the script contains the following configuration variables that will need to be un-commented
 ```
-email_logging_file_location="/volume1/web/logging/notifications/logging_variable2.txt"
+email_last_sent="/volume1/web/logging/notifications/synology_snmp_last_email_sent.txt"
-lock_file_location="/volume1/web/logging/notifications/synology_snmp2.lock"
+lock_file_location="/volume1/web/logging/notifications/synology_snmp.lock"
-config_file_location="/volume1/web/config/config_files/config_files_local/system_config2.txt"
+config_file_location="/volume1/web/config/config_files/config_files_local/system_config.txt"
 log_file_location="/volume1/web/logging/notifications"
 ```

 for the variables above, ensure the "/volume1/web" is the correct location for the root of the PHP web server, correct as required

-3. delete the lines between ```#for my personal use as i have multiple Synology systems, these lines can be deleted by other users``` and ```#Script Start``` as those are for my personal use as i use this script for several units that have slightly different configurations
+3. delete the lines 98 through 127 which is between ```#for my personal use as i have multiple Synology systems, these lines can be deleted by other users``` and ```EMAIL SETTINGS USED IF CONFIGURATION FILE IS UNAVAIL``` as those are for my personal use as i use this script for several units that have slightly different configurations

 4. find the lines
 ```